-As well as option extras embedded in the lodge such as a sauna, hot tub or games room you can also purchase extras which will be waiting for you upon your arrival.
+As well as optional extras embedded in the lodge such as a sauna, hot tub or games room you can also purchase extras that will be waiting for you upon your arrival.

-These include food packs (we tried the welcome pack), birthday celebration pack and fire logs (only the fire logs purchased on site can be used in the fire inside the lodge).
+These include food packs (we tried the welcome pack), birthday celebration packs and fire logs (only the fire logs purchased on site can be used in the fire inside the lodge).

-Of course, there’s plenty of extras you can also purchase (or bring with you from home) on-site such as beach towels, armbands (although you won’t have to pay the expensive cost of purchasing them on-site if you remember to check out our Center Parcs packing list in advance), and a range of beauty supplies and personal items (condoms, tampons etc.) from the shops.
+Of course, there’s plenty of extras you can also purchase (or add to your Center Parcs packing list and bring with you from home) such as beach towels, armbands and a range of beauty supplies and personal items (condoms, tampons etc.) from the on-site shops.